About The Author & The Program

 I took all of this as something strangely normal and that it was something to accept.
 Here, I believed that I was simple one of the few people out there that had a ‘bad’ back that was going to be a permanent part of my life.

-At this point in my life, I had no idea that I was so far from proper, real and long lasting relief from my low back pain.
+At this point in my life, I had no idea that I was so far from proper, real and long lasting relief.
 I would resume much of my exercise routines and continue to pop painkillers as needed thinking that my pain was purely chemical and nervous in origin and was easily fixed with two appropriate pills overnight.

 Reality Sets In….